Youngsters today, attending schools, colleges and universities are getting a raw deal!

 LRH, The Creation of Human Ability , pages 176-77

-There are a number of groups these days that recognize the wisdom of what LRH states above, and have training programs and training methods without duress.
+There are a number of educational groups these days that recognize the wisdom of what LRH states above and provide training programs and training methods without duress.

 The change in attitude and ability in these children, moved over from formal schooling, is a wonder to behold!